karyateguh/Prediction-of-price-rice-in-DKI-Jakarta/README.md

 ![Moving Average and Rolling Statistics](https://github.com/karyateguh/Prediction-of-price-rice-in-DKI-Jakarta/raw/master/6.%20Moving%20Average%20and%20Rolling%20Statistics.png)

-The Original Series and the 12-Month Moving Average Overlap:

 It indicates that the long-term trend in the data is fairly consistent, without sharp rises or falls.
 So, whatever monthly pattern you see in the original data is likely stable and predictable.
 A near-zero rolling standard deviation means that the data is incredibly stable, almost without any noticeable ups or downs within each yearly period.